olgupila/STORM-AI-devkit-2025/docs/usage.md

 The following subsection guides the challengers in implementing a Random Forest classifier model.
 Readers are referred to the [baseline solutions page](https://splid-devkit.readthedocs.io/en/latest/baseline.html#machine-learning-based-approach) for more infomation of this approach.

 ### Preliminaries Notebook
-The Preliminaries notebook serves as the initial step in setting up the challenge by preparing and structuring the dataset.
+The Preliminaries notebook (`preliminaries.ipynb`) serves as the initial step in setting up the challenge by preparing and structuring the dataset.
 It pulls in data from various directories specified under `config.data_dirs` and amalgamates them into a unified dataset.
 The notebook also handles the train-test split of this dataset, either based on a ratio or using predefined IDs.

 **Configuration Parameters**:
 - `data_dirs`: List of directories containing the raw data.